Hilde Domin

-Hilde Domin (27 July 1912 – 22 February 2006) is the pseudonym of Hilde Palm (née Löwenstein), a German lyric poet and writer.
+Hilde Domin (27 July 1909 – 22 February 2006) is the pseudonym of Hilde Palm (née Löwenstein), a German lyric poet and writer.
 She was among the most important German-language poets of her time.

 Biography

-Domin was born in 1909 in Cologne as Hildegard Löwenstein, the daughter of Eugen Löwenstein, a German Jewish lawyer (her year of birth has been erroneously reported in some accounts as 1912).
+Domin was born in 1909 in Cologne as Hildegard Löwenstein, the daughter of Eugen Löwenstein (d.
+1942), a German Jewish lawyer, and Paula (d.
+1943).
+Domin's year of birth has been erroneously reported as 1912.

 Between 1929 and 1932 she studied at Heidelberg University, Cologne University, University of Bonn, and the Humboldt University of Berlin.
-She initially studied law, and later changed her specialism to economics, social sciences and philosophy.
+She initially studied law, and later specialized in economics, social sciences and philosophy.
 Among her teachers were Karl Jaspers and Karl Mannheim.

 As a result of the increasingly virulent anti-semitism in Nazi Germany, she emigrated to Italy in 1932 with her friend (and future husband) Erwin Walter Palm who was a writer and student of archaeology.
 She received a doctorate in political science in Florence in 1935 and worked as a language teacher in Rome from 1935 to 1939.
 She and Erwin Walter Palm were married in 1936.
 With Hitler's visit to Rome and the acrimonious atmosphere of fascist Italy under Mussolini the couple was prompted to once again emigrate.

 In 1939 the couple went to England where she worked as language teacher at St Aldyn’s College.
-Hilde's fears of the Nazi menace did not wane, and the couple tried frenetically to obtain a visa to any American nation.
-None of their preferred countries (the United States, Mexico, Argentina and Brazil) granted them a visa, while some charged them exorbitant sums of money which they didn't have.
-The only country to unconditionally welcome them was the Dominican Republic, where they emigrated in 1940.
+Hilde's fears of the Nazi menace did not wane, and the couple frantically tried to obtain a visa to any American nation.
+None of their preferred countries (the United States, Mexico, Argentina and Brazil) granted them a visa, while others would have charged them exorbitant sums of money.
+The only country where they were unconditionally welcomed was the Dominican Republic, where they emigrated in 1940.